 (Red Pill Truth: You should literally eat the exact opposite of what this chart suggests.)

 If you’re new to this corner of the internet, this post is an introduction to what the community has to offer you.
 If you’re a veteran, share this article with friends who you think can benefit from some Red Pill wisdom.
-Now let’s get started.
+Now let’s get started and take a look at Seven Ways The Red Pill Will Improve Your Life:

-1. You will stop wasting your life reading bullshit on the internet
+1. You will stop reading bullshit on the internet

 What are you reading right now?
 Is it a list of 20 Signs That You Were A 90s Kid?
 Is it 14 Celebrity Reactions To The New Miley Twerk Video?
 No, you are reading about seven ideas that will make you stronger, smarter, more productive, and more successful in life.
 Welcome to the Red Pill, a ‘safe space’ for men who actually give a shit.